danielabar/meblog/src/markdown/activerecord-dependent-options.md

 Rails makes defining relationships between models using Active Record associations super easy.
 Simply add a macro style declaration such as `has_one`, `has_many`, `belongs_to` etc. to your model and Rails will take care of maintaining the relationship.
 However, some thought is required when it comes to *removing* data from the database, while maintaining data integrity such as foreign key constraints.
 All the Rails courses and tutorials I've done so far cover adding associations, but none have covered what happens when a record with associations needs to be removed.

-Many years ago, before the likes of GDPR and privacy concerns, the "solution" was to never remove any data or use logical, a.k.a [soft delete](https://stackoverflow.com/questions/378331/physical-vs-logical-hard-vs-soft-delete-of-database-record).
+Many years ago, before the likes of GDPR and privacy concerns, the "solution" was to never remove any data or use [soft delete](https://stackoverflow.com/questions/378331/physical-vs-logical-hard-vs-soft-delete-of-database-record).
 But with increased privacy regulations and the [right to be forgotten](https://en.wikipedia.org/wiki/Right_to_be_forgotten), applications need the ability to safely remove certain data.

 The Rails Guide on [Active Record Associations](https://guides.rubyonrails.org/association_basics.html) does cover deletion options.
-However, since there are so many options besides just for deletion, found myself scrolling up and down through the docs and losing track of which side of the association was being referred to.
+However, since there are so many options besides just for deletion, I found myself scrolling up and down through the docs and losing track of which side of the association was being referred to.
 Also, since different options can be specified on each side of an association, it can be tricky to reason about what would happen with various *combinations* of options.

 A further complexity is that there are two different ways to remove an ActiveRecord model in rails: Delete and Destroy.
 They sound similar but do slightly different things (more on this later).
 If you add that into the mix of removal options, the number of scenarios grows even further.